-If this proposal is approved, we would not issue and sell our common stock below its per share net asset value unless our Board concludes that there are attractive nearterm investment opportunities that it reasonably believes will lead to a long-term increase in net asset value.
-In determining whether or not to issue and sell additional shares of our common stock at a price below the net asset value per share, the Board will have duties to act in the best interests of us and our stockholders.
-To the extent we issue and sell shares of our common stock below net asset value per share in a publicly registered transaction, our market capitalization and the amount of our publicly tradable common stock will increase, thus affording all common stockholders potentially greater liquidity in the market for our shares.
+If this proposal is approved, we would not issue and sell our common stock below its per share net asset value unless (i) the number of shares issued and sold pursuant to such authority does not exceed 25% of our then outstanding common stock immediately prior to each such sale, and (ii) our Board concludes that there are attractive near-term investment opportunities that we reasonably believe will lead to a long-term increase in net asset value.
+In making such a determination, our Board will have a duty to act in the best interests of us and our stockholders.
+To the extent we issue and sell shares of our common stock below net asset value per share in a publicly registered transaction, our market capitalization and the amount of our publicly tradable common stock will increase, thus affording all common stockholders potentially greater liquidity in the market for our shares